She's the Man: Box office

-The film opened at #4 at the North American box office making $10.7 million USD in its opening weekend.
+She's the Man opened at #4 at the North American box office making $10.7 million USD in its opening weekend.
 Its budget was approximately $20–25 million, and the film grossed $33,687,630 million domestically with a total gross of $57.2 million worldwide.

 Critical response

-Review aggregation website Rotten Tomatoes gave She's the Man a rating of 43% based on 113 reviews, with an average rating of 5.10/10.
+Review aggregation website Rotten Tomatoes gave She's the Man a rating of 44% based on 114 reviews, with an average rating of 5.10/10.
 The critical consensus reads, "Shakespeare's wit gets lost in translation with She's the Mans broad slapstick, predictable jokes, and unconvincing plotline."
 Metacritic, gave the film has a weighted average score of 45 out of 100 based on reviews from 28 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B+" on scale of A to F.

 Roger Ebert of the Chicago Sun-Times wrote "...Amanda Bynes let us say that she is sunny and plucky and somehow finds a way to play her impossible role without clearing her throat more than six or eight times.
 More importantly, we like her."
 Writing for the San Francisco Chronicle, critic Ruth Stein wrote: "Bynes displays a flair for comedy, especially when Viola studies guys walking down the street and mimics their gait and mannerisms.
 Bynes uses her elastic face to show Viola's every thought making the transition and doing her darnedest to pull it off...
-She's not going to win an Oscar for playing a boy, as Hilary Swank did [in Boys Don't Cry]; but Bynes makes a far more convincing one than Barbra Streisand in Yentl."

-Refinery29 wrote in a review praising Bynes' both as Viola and Sebastian, writing "As Viola, Bynes is confident and charming, the kind of Jennifer Lawrence-like cool girl who would gladly hand you a tampon in the bathroom—as long as she’s not already using it to stop a nosebleed.
+She's not going to win an Oscar for playing a boy, as Hilary Swank did [in Boys Don't Cry (1999)]; but Bynes makes a far more convincing one than Barbra Streisand in Yentl (1983)."Refinery29 wrote in a review praising Bynes both as Viola and Sebastian, writing "As Viola, Bynes is confident and charming, the kind of Jennifer Lawrence-like cool girl who would gladly hand you a tampon in the bathroom—as long as she’s not already using it to stop a nosebleed.
 As Sebastian, she oozes an inexplicable form of awkward charisma, spitting out perfect line delivery after perfect line delivery, her facial expressions working overtime to nail the laugh.
 It remains one of her best, most challenging performances."

 Criticism was brought towards Tatum's casting.
 Roger Ebert wrote: "Tatum is 26, a little old to play a high school kid..."
 Neil Smith for BBCi stated that "Bynes tackles her part with gusto, while Tatum underplays his to striking effect."